Adarsh-Hota/ETL_fintech-data-migration/docs/Pipeline_Steps.md

 Create and configure a PySpark notebook to read the raw data from the Bronze Layer and transform it into a more refined format, which is then written into the **Silver Layer** as Delta Tables.
    - [View BronzeToSilver Notebook](../notebooks/BronzeToSilver_ETL.ipynb)

+The Silver layer structure is organized as follows:

 ```
 silver/
 └── fintech/